Computational quantum transport: a scattering approach perspective: Physical observables: the Non-equilibrium Green's function approach

 In this section, we take an alternative, yet equivalent, route compared to the one in the preceding section to calculate out-of-equilibrium physical observables such as the electric conductance from the solution of the quantum mechanical problem.
 While, in the preceding section, the latter was expressed in terms of the scattering matrix and scattering states, here quantum propagation is encoded in the retarded Green's function.

 The connection from the retarded Green's function to the physical observable is done through the so-called Keldysh formalism \cite{keldysh1964}.
-As we do not consider electron-electron interactions, but simpler quadratic Hamiltonians, the Keldysh formalism considerably simplifies into what is often known as NEGF (Non Equilibrium Green Function's) formalism \cite{caroli1971,meir1992}.
-NEGF is mathematically equivalent to the Landauer-Büttiker approach.
+As we do not consider electron-electron interactions, but simpler quadratic Hamiltonians, the Keldysh formalism considerably simplifies into what is often known as the NEGF formalism \cite{caroli1971,meir1992}.
+NEGF is mathematically equivalent to the Landauer--Büttiker approach, as we will explicitly demonstrate in the following.
 It is perhaps less intuitive but has the advantage that once a few basic equations have been established, everything follows from straightforward algebra.